gosha70/database-copilot/README.md

 2. **Verify model installation**: Ensure the model files are in the correct location
 3. **Try reinstalling dependencies**: Run `pip install -r requirements.txt` to ensure all dependencies are installed
 4. **Check PyTorch installation**: If you see PyTorch-related errors, try reinstalling with `conda install -c pytorch pytorch`
+5. **Consider using an external LLM**: If you continue to have issues with local LLMs, consider using an external LLM provider as described in the [External LLM Setup Guide](docs/external_llm_setup.md)

 ### Priority System for Information Sources